dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

 <!--DHIS2-SECTION-ID:webapi_generate_reserve_values-->

-The generate and reserve endpoint is used by offline clients that needs to be able to register tracked entities with unique ids.
+The generate and reserve endpoint is used by offline clients that need to be able to register tracked entities with unique ids.
 They will reserve a number of unique ids that this device will then use when registering new tracked entity instances.
 The endpoint is called to